It’s a new year, and that means it’s time to focus on your blog, right?

 This means that Facebook groups are a contender for growing your blog traffic.

-These two platforms have helped me immensely grow my traffic to over 62,000 pageviews.
-So, what can a new blogger start doing in 2020 to see traffic growth sooner rather than later?
+These two platforms have helped me immensely grow my traffic to over 62,000 (*now 120,000 as of Feb 2021) pageviews.
+So, what can a new blogger start doing in 2021to see traffic growth sooner rather than later?

 If you need some quick blog traffic tips and have no time to read this post, check out my video on growing your blog traffic.
 And I would love it if you subscribed to my YouTube Channel.